Top 8 Digital Wallet Apps in 2024: Features,...

 Cloud Security Posture Management (CSPM): CSPM tools focus on securing cloud infrastructure by identifying and correcting configuration issues.
 Unlike CASBs, CSPM does not manage network traffic or directly control applications.

 Integration: Findings from CSPM tools regarding configuration issues or suspicious activities can be integrated with CASB solutions.
-This helps CASBs to enforce tighter access controls or prompt further investigations based on CSPM data.
+This integration helps CASBs to enforce tighter access controls or prompt further investigations based on CSPM data, making the comparison of CASB vs CSPM essential for organizations seeking comprehensive cloud security strategies.

 Cloud Security: Comprehensive cloud security includes protecting applications, data, identities, networks, and infrastructure.